May 18, 2023 | Reading Time: 4 minutes

 The truth, meanwhile, is beside the point.

 The Durham report is named after Special Prosecutor John Durham.
-He was appointed in 2019 by then-US Attorney General Bill Barr to investigate the people who investigated Russia’s sabotage of the 2016 presidential election.
+He was appointed in 2019 by US Attorney General Bill Barr to investigate the people who investigated Russia’s sabotage of the 2016 election.

-Led by Special Prosecutor Robert Mueller, that inquiry “produced more than two dozen criminal cases, including against a half-dozen Trump associates,” the AP said.
+That investigation, led by Special Prosecutor Robert Mueller, “produced more than two dozen criminal cases, including against a half-dozen Trump associates,” the Associated Press reported this week.
 “Though it did not charge any Trump aide with working with Russia to tip the election, it did find that Russia interfered on Trump’s behalf and that the campaign welcomed, rather than discouraged, the help.”

 The Mueller report wounded Donald Trump.
-He never recovered, though he spent most of a single term trying, which in turn only deepened the wound.
-Trump and his comrades had hoped that the Durham report would heal the wound or at least generate “alternative facts” with which to tell a story that they want to tell.
+He never recovered, though he spent most of a single term trying to, which in turn deepened the wound.
+The criminal former president and his comrades had hoped that the Durham report would heal the wound or generate “alternative facts” with which to tell a story that they want to tell.

-But after four years of searching, Durham found practically nothing with which to rewrite history.
+But after four years of searching, Durham found practically nothing.
 His investigation yielded one conviction but also two acquittals, and even that one conviction wasn’t his success.
 It was due to a separate 2019 investigation by the Department of Justice’s inspector general.

-But, the AP report added, the inspector general report found no evidence that the FBI “acted with political bias and said there was a legitimate basis to open a full investigation into potential collusion, though Durham has disagreed.”
+But, the AP added, the IG report found no evidence that the FBI “acted with political bias and said there was a legitimate basis to open a full investigation into potential collusion, though Durham has disagreed.”

-(The Times was more pointed.
-The inspector general report “kneecapped Mr. Durham’s investigation by finding no evidence that FBI actions were politically motivated,” Charlie Savage said.
-“He also concluded that the basis of the Russia inquiry — an Australian diplomat’s tip related to the release of Democratic emails hacked by Russia — was sufficient to open a full investigation.”)
+The Times was much more pointed.
+The inspector general report “kneecapped Mr. Durham’s investigation by finding no evidence that FBI actions were politically motivated,” Charlie Savage reported.
+“He also concluded that the basis of the Russia inquiry — an Australian diplomat’s tip related to the release of Democratic emails hacked by Russia — was sufficient to open a full investigation” (my italics).

-But Durham didn’t disagree with the inspector general so much as the facts of his investigation.
+But Durham didn’t disagree with the inspector general’s conclusions.
+He disagreed with his facts.
 The facts, you might say, have a liberal bias.

-To the illiberal mind, a painting of the truth is not done according to the facts that are available to the painter.
-The painter already knows the truth.
-What he needs is facts that cooperate.
+To an illiberal mind such as Durham’s, a painting of the truth is not done according to the facts available to the painter.
+The painter always already knows the truth.
+What he needs are facts that cooperate.
 That the facts did not cooperate in Durham’s case isn’t occasion to revise a truth-painting.
 (The painter already knows the truth.)
-It’s an occasion to keep looking till the painter finds the “correct facts.”
+It’s an occasion to keep looking until the painter finds those “cooperative facts.”

 This is an eternal feature of rightwing politics.
-We can expect the Republicans to do this every time they have the opportunity, as they did when Bill Barr was the attorney general and as they did when the GOP took the House to launch an investigation into “the Biden family.”
-That investigation, like Durham’s, found no dead bodies but plenty of “smoking guns.”
-Proof is beside the point, which is always making allegations of The Truth seem truer than they are.
+We can expect to see it from the Republicans every time they have power, as they did when Bill Barr was the attorney general, and as they did in January, when they took the House to launch an investigation into “the Biden family.”
+That investigation, like Durham’s investigation, found no dead bodies but plenty of “smoking guns.”
+Proof is beside the point, and the point is always making allegations of The Truth seem truer than they are.

-Given that the interest of the Washington press corps is always best served by generating as much attention as possible to the Washington press corps, it shouldn’t be surprising that these investigations are struggling for attention.
+Given that the interest of the Washington press corps is generating as much attention as possible to the Washington press corps, it shouldn’t be surprising that Durham’s investigation is struggling for attention.

 Even if the Washington press corps were to play along with the Republicans effort at making allegations of The Truth seem truer than they are, practically no one is paying attention to stuff that happened six years ago (the Durham investigation) or that has no relevance the year before an election year (“the Biden family” investigation).

-Some are saying these investigations are struggling for attention, because they aren’t true.
-I don’t think so.
-They are struggling for attention because the Washington press corps has decided, consciously and unconsciously, that they aren’t much good for generating the kind of attention that the Washington press corps needs.
+Some say the Durham report is struggling for attention, because it isn’t true.
+Not so.
+It’s struggling because the Washington press corps has decided, unconsciously and not, that it’s not much good for generating the kind of attention that the Washington press corps needs.

-Alas, that’s the real story behind the Durham report.
-It’s more disturbing than what’s being reported, because the people reporting on the Durham report are avoiding putting themselves at the center of the story.
-They are the real story.
+Alas, that’s the real story.
+It’s more disturbing than what’s being reported, because the people who are telling the story are avoiding putting themselves at the center of the story.
+But they are the story.

 The truth, meanwhile, is beside the point.